Premkumark20/Introduce_myself/README.md

 # Hi, I'm Premkumar

 ## About Me
-I am a second-year student with a strong interest in cloud computing.
-I enjoy exploring cloud technologies, building scalable solutions, and learning about modern infrastructure.
+I am a second-year B.Tech student specializing in Cloud Computing.
+I have a strong passion for cloud technologies and modern infrastructure.
+In addition to cloud computing, I have developed several web development projects, gaining experience in building scalable and efficient applications.

 ## Connect With Me
 - **LinkedIn:** [Premkumar K](https://www.linkedin.com/in/premkumar-k-506922299)